hagenkaye/keurig/README.md

 when running the Makefile.
 Also, I can minicom into the buspirate and put it in RAW UART mode to receive the printf statements in the code while debugging.

+photo2.jpg shows the auto filler inside the tank from a different perspective to give you an idea how it fits inside the tank